 Commodities Processing and Fertiliser Manufacturing Facility, Myanmar

-SLP Environmental was appointed to prepare an Environmental and Social Impact Assessment (ESIA) for a large commodities processing and fertiliser manufacturing facility situated in Sagaing Division, Northern Myanmar.
+SLP Environmental consultants prepared an Environmental and Social Impact Assessment (ESIA) for a large commodities processing and fertiliser manufacturing facility situated in Sagaing Division, Northern Myanmar.
 Our client was considering a joint venture to invest in the renovation and expansion of the facility and required the ESIA to be prepared as part of the overall transaction due diligence process.

 The ESIA study was conducted and reported in accordance with the requirements of the EIA Division; Ministry of Natural Resources and Environmental Conservation (MONREC) and the Myanmar Investment Commission (MIC) as well as guidance presented in the International Finance Corporation (IFC) 2012 Performance Standards and Environmental Health and Safety Guideline for Sugar Manufacturing (2007).

 The ESIA study comprised of four main phases.
 The first phase of works comprised of a preliminary Impacts Identification Study (ESIA Scoping Study) whereby a team of environmental and social scientists undertook a Project site and Environs Reconnaissance with the main objectives of characterising the natural environment and social setting in the Project Site area and identifying and interviewing a random sample of project affected people (PAP).
 The findings of the scoping study were used to set the Project boundaries and define the Terms of Reference (ToR) for the full ESIA study.